flisan27/Bachelor/README.md

 1. Start by downloading and installing Core Network Emulator for linux.
 See https://coreemu.github.io/core/install_ubuntu.html for installation guide.
 2. Run the commands ```sudo core-daemon``` and ```core-gui``` in separate terminals to start the GUI
-3. Now you have the ability to open run our scenarios from XML_Simulations/ or create your own!
+3. Now you have the ability to open run our scenarios from XML_Simulations/ or create your own.
+4. Each script is related to a certain scenario according to the description of the script.
+5. If you want to run a script on your own scenario, remember to update the network information in the source code.

 ### Tips for simulations